-Open my New York Times of last Saturday (I know, I know, I’m sooo behind — almost a week behind — on my NYT reading, what’s up with that?
+Open my New York Times of last Saturday (Self knows, she knows, she is sooo behind — almost a week behind — on her NYT reading, what’s up with that?
 Last weekend it was Saturday, and suddenly today is Thursday, and self honestly does not know what happened to the rest of the week)

 Read in the Times that French Open began on Sunday (which means that game self watched Tuesday, Andy Roddick vs. unknown Russian, was an early round: pity for Roddick flares suddenly), and NY Times has thoughtfully identified the list of skills which player needs to win title.